AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Uses a Web User Interface, meaning it can be run on the Cloud
 - Uses FP16 Inference by default, and let's you choose to use FP32 for better quality/precision
 - Has Audio Effects
-- Lets you choose the Model Embedder Type, including ContentVec & Spin.
+- Lets you choose the Model Embedder Type, including ContentVec, Spin and from version b2397 even Spin V2.
 - Fixed renaming and deleting models on the WebUI (version b2377+)
+- Supports installing models via .zip files (version b2397+)
+- Saves storage by downloading only the required pretrains and has a downloader for optional ones (version b2397+)
 ||| ❌ **CONS**
 - Uses a Web User Interface, having issues on some browsers.
 - Doesn't have a very active development recently, it's more of a personal public fork with some Quality Of Life updates of the Wokada Deiteris' Fork, please don't have too much expectations and don't disturb the developer about it